Affordable Housing Programs

 Borrowers are required to be represented by one of our Participating Lenders and Participating Agents for all Programs.
 Please contact the City to see which Lenders and Agents are participating in which programs.
 You can reach the Affordable Housing Division at 707.428.7688.

-Mortgage Credit Certificate Program - We are currently out of MCC allocation for 2013.
-Please check back with us in 2014.
+Mortgage Credit Certificate Program - We are currently out of MCC allocation for 2014.
+We will update website when we have allocation.

 Agents and Lenders must be Participating in the CalHome Program in order to submit an application for the borrower.
 See the list of Participating Agents and Participating Lenders.
 View the local CalHOME map.